 US-China trade talks break up without agreement

-The Trump administration has hiked tariffs on 200 billion dollars (£155 billion) worth of Chinese imports to 25% from 10%.
+Donald Trump’s administration has hiked tariffs on 200 billion dollars’ worth of Chinese imports.

 Trade talks between the US and China have broken up without agreement after President Donald Trump said there was “no need to rush” to get a deal between the world’s two biggest economies.